-(3 credit, 3 lecture, 0 lab) Prerequisite: Successful progression from the first semester
+(3 credit, 3 lecture, 0 lab) Prerequisite: Successful progression from previous nursing courses

-This course presents the more common medical and surgical conditions and the treatment involved in providing nursing care and presents the concept of assessing and meeting the total needs of the patient including the patient's return to a normal, functional life.
+This course presents the more common medical and surgical conditions and the treatment involved in providing nursing care.
+The course presents the concept of assessing and meeting the total needs of the patient including the patient's return to a normal, functional life.